 The first thing I measure with any social media account is the number of followers and the engagement levels.
 If you are serious about using Twitter as part of your marketing strategy; you need to measure what you do.

-The next step is to look at something like Buffer so you can see what specific content your audience is interacting with.
+Look at your analysis tools in your social media scheduler e.g. in the case of Buffer you can see what specific content your audience is interacting with.
 It’s a simple analytics tool that breaks down your engagement levels for each post over a period of time.
 At a glance you can filter posts between

 - Most Popular to Least Popular